 To ensure that the ducks and geese who supplied feathers for your jacket were treated ethically, look for companies that adhere to the Responsible Down Standard.
 The purpose of “traceable down” and “certified responsibly sourced” down standards is to provide transparency about where the down was sourced and eliminate inhumane practices like live-plucking and force-feeding.

-FORLOH down outdoor gear is 100% made and sourced in the U.S. The down comes from American farmers and has a completely traceable supply chain.
+FORLOH down pants and jackets are 100% made and sourced in the U.S. The down comes from American farmers and has a completely traceable supply chain.

 Washing & Care